Anthony Garcia (serial killer): Early life and medical employment

-Garcia then moved on to the University of Illinois Chicago (UIC), where he worked from 2001 to 2003.
-He later told authorities that he left due to poor health, migraine headaches, and depression.
+Despite his not having resigned, Hunter attempted to get Garcia another residency spot, even writing him a brief recommendation.
+Garcia moved on to the University of Illinois Chicago (UIC), where he worked from 2001 to 2003.
+He later told authorities that he left due to poor health, migraine headaches, and depression, moving back to his parents' home in Walnut, California.